top of page

 St Mary's Anglican Church

-St Mary's Church is a gothic style building and was completed in 1879.
+St Mary's Church is a Gothic-style building and was completed in 1879.

-The church is opened for visitors several days a week, check with the Visitor Centre for days and times.
+It has magnificent stained glass windows and houses a 1905 Dodd Pipe Organ.
+The church is open for visitors several days a week; check with the Visitor Centre for days and times.

 Burra Heritage Passport